How Genetics Helps a Salesman

 Fitness

-According to Darwin, only the fittest will survive.
-To evaluate which elements are more likely to survive, we have to assess the quality of each element’s solution in relation to all other solutions.
+In the evolutionary analogy, fitter individuals are more likely to reproduce.
+To evaluate which elements are more likely to be selected, we have to assess the quality of each element’s solution in relation to all other solutions.
 In doing this, we are able to indicate which solutions are better and which are worse, and we can award each of them with an appropriate fitness value.
 In TSP, the paths with the smallest total distance must be rewarded with the highest fitness.
 In other problems, this fitness function may differ.

 Approach